 There once was a boy named Jon Dough.
 His name was funny (it was what you called an unidentified corpse) but no one laughed at it.
 After a few years, he realized it was only technically funny—in reality, it was sad and ironic.

 It mighthave been funny if his life was intriguing and full of adventure, but that wasn’t the case.
 He was born and raised in San Francisco, supposedly exciting and cutting-edge, but the city failed to hold his interest.
-He didn’t understand why people lined up for overpriced food, or bounced from trend to vapid trend.
+He didn’t understand why people stood in line for overpriced food, or bounced from trend to vapid trend.

-Jon kept his head down and continued going through the preestablished motions.
+Jon did his best to ignore the turmoil.
+He kept his head down and continued going through the preestablished motions.
 He bubbled scantrons, submitted essays, and talked to his guidance counselors.
 Society, in turn, indoctrinated him through part-time jobs and unpaid internships.
 Oh, he was also lucky—his parents paid for his college tuition.
 Once he graduated, he had no debt.

 Finally—he’d arrived at the Ocean of Young Adulthood!

-Occasionally, he would experience a bit of turbulence (disease in the family, minor car accidents), but by and large, he enjoyed fair weather and easy currents.
+Occasionally, he would experience a splash of turbulence (disease in the family, minor car accidents), but by and large, he enjoyed fair weather and easy currents.
 He landed a steady job at a solid company, partied a little (not too much), dabbled in drugs, and denounced both activities as relics of his 20s.
 When he eventually docked in The Responsible Lands (his early thirties), he met a beautiful girl named Addison Stone.

 They did everything expected of a young, vibrant couple.
-Once they’d checked off the requisite number of romantic dates and cheery Instagram stories, they went on vacation in Northern California.
+Once they’d checked off the requisite number of romantic dates and cheery Instagram stories, they went on a vacation in Northern California.
 Halfway through a candle-lit dinner, Jon knelt and proposed to Addie.
 She covered her mouth and burst into tears.

 The Responsible Patrons saw this and grinned, signaling approval for one more couple that would join their ranks.
 Jon rose to his feet and—remembering his training from countless romcoms—drew Addie in and kissed her deeply.
 Everyone watching broke into applause.
 Some cheered and whooped loudly, because who doesn’t love a Responsible Couple?